-GlassRoots program is short-term and highly focused to prepare young adults in the greater Newark area to be entry-level glassblowing apprentices in the scientific and industrial glass industry for glassware manufacture and repair.
+GlassRoots' program is short-term and highly focused to prepare adults in the greater Newark area to be entry-level glassblowing apprentices in the scientific and industrial glass industry for glassware manufacture and repair.

-This is an intensive 12-week, employer-driven program; our partners include: The American Scientific Glassblowers Society; ‘Q’ Glass Company, Towaco, NJ; NJIT, Essex County College; Salem County College Glass Education Program; NJDOL, Newark Public Schools, and others.
+Our program is an intensive 4-week, full-time, employer-driven program.
+Our partners include: The American Scientific Glassblowers Society; ‘Q’ Glass Company, Towaco, NJ; NJIT, Essex County College; Salem County College Glass Education Program; NJDOL, Newark Public Schools, and others.
 Scientific glassworking requires more training than a high school diploma but less than a four-year degree.
 Entry-level jobs in this industry are projected to grow by a healthy 8-14% on a national basis according to the US Department of Labor Occupational Information Network.

 Potential employers and Salem Community College (one of the nation's only degree-granting educational institution with a major in scientific glass) indicate an ongoing, strong need for entry level workers.